 Please contact your relationship manager with any questions.

-Please note that the Clearing Member Risk Disclosure Document contains links to the risk disclosures of the CCPs.
+Deutsche Bank EMIR and MiFID II Clearing Member Risk Disclosure Document (Note that this document contains links to the risk disclosures of the CCPs.)

 Further, for customers of Deutsche Bank Securities Inc. (DBSI) that (i) have elected to enter into derivatives transactions that may be cleared by a clearing organization that is authorized as a CCP in accordance with EMIR, and (ii) are entitled to the protections of EMIR, this webpage also contains the DBSI EMIR clearing member disclosure statement which may be updated from time to time.